emmahewson/mp2_travel_quiz/README.md

         * The colours for the key & pie chart are assigned by pulling the associated colour from the personalities array
         * This means that the same colours are always used for the same personalities
     * The pie chart animates on - animation by chart.js
-    * The pie chart has clickable sections, when you click on them you see the personality type and the percentage - functionality from chart.js
+    * The pie chart sections have a hover effect on them, when you hover over them you see the personality type and the percentage - hover functionality from chart.js
 * The final paragraph of text is personalised based on the 2nd and 3rd place scores (if over 15%) to explain to the user how the country recommendation is based on all the aspects of their personality, rather than just on the winning personality type.
 </details>